-The Council will seek to preserve and protect as far as possible other nondesignated historic environment assets and areas of historic interest that do not have statutory protection but that are nonetheless of important heritage value.
-Any impacts on these historic assets should be avoided, and where this is not possible, minimised.
+The Council will seek to preserve and protect as far as possible other non-designated historic environment assets and areas of historic interest that do not have statutory protection but that are nonetheless of important heritage value.
+Any impacts on these historic assets should be avoided, and where this is not possible, minimised and mitigated as far as possible.